-Included in the cost of the system is an extraction system, a chiller, an air compressor, and heating baths, two days of onsite hands-on training on your machine, two-hours of telephone support, one year warranty and certification, as required.
+Included in the cost of the system is an extraction system, a chiller, an air compressor, and two days of Eden Labs' onsite hands-on training on your machine, two-hours of telephone support, three year warranty and certification, as required.

 Maximum environmental temperature should be about 22°C / 72°F. Humidity should be in the range of 30%-60%.
 You will want 10 - 15 air exchanges per hour or as required by regulation.
 For ventilation, you will want enough to sufficiently remove gases released from vent points on the Hi-Flo system.